Subaru-PFS/ets_fiberalloc/README.md

   accepted.
 If necessary, the parser can be made more flexible.

 - "output" is an optional parameter.
-If present, it is the name of a file into which detailed fiber assignment data is written.
+If present, it is the name of a file into which detailed fiber assignment data is written, including target IDs and the fiber IDs to which they are assigned, as well as focal plane coordinates and RA/DEC of the targets.

 - "ra" and "dec" are optional parameters specifying the approximate telescope pointing (in degrees).
 If not specified, the code will use the geometrical